 - Blind bake your pie crust halfway by placing the pie pan on a rimmed baking sheet and baking for 15 minutes.
 Remove from oven and remove pie weights/beans and save for another time and discard parchment paper.
 Turn oven temperature down to 375 degrees F.

 - Remove all but two tablespoons of the bacon grease from the skillet.
-Add the onion and sauté over medium-high heat until softened and starting to brown, about 3 minutes.
+Add the diced onion and sauté over medium-high heat until softened and starting to brown, about 3 minutes.

 - Meanwhile, chop up the bacon slices.
 Add them to the skillet when the chard has finished cooking.